 She received both her DVM and her Bachelor of Science degree in medical technology from the University of Minnesota.
 She is also a graduate of the veterinary technician program at the Medical Institute of Minnesota.

-Steven Feldman is the Executive Director of the Human-Animal Bond Research Institute (HABRI).
+Steven Feldman is the President of the Human-Animal Bond Research Institute (HABRI).
 His mission is to advance the science that demonstrates the positive roles that pets and other animals play in the integrated health of individuals, families and communities.

 Steven is an experienced public affairs advocate who has worked in the areas of wildlife conservation, animal welfare, healthcare and education.
 Prior to joining HABRI, Steve served as senior vice president for external affairs for the Association of Zoos and Aquariums.
 He also worked at Powell Tate, a leading public affairs firm, and as a staff member in the United States Senate.